heroku/langchain-heroku/docs/langgraph_101_verification_summary.md

 - ✅ **Exercise 6**: Memory and Context Management
 - ✅ **Exercise 7**: Evaluation and Testing

-### 2. CharHeroku-Specific Features
+### 2. ChatHeroku-Specific Features

-The verification confirms that CharHeroku supports all the features needed for LangGraph 101:
+The verification confirms that ChatHeroku supports all the features needed for LangGraph 101:

 - ✅ **Basic LLM Integration**: Chat completion functionality
 - ✅ **Streaming Support**: Real-time response streaming